Edwin Torres (judge): Legal career

-In 1958, Torres was admitted to the New York State Bar Association.
+In 1958, Torres was admitted to the New York State Bar.
 In 1959, as an assistant district attorney, he participated in the prosecution of Sal "the Capeman" Agron.
 Shortly thereafter, Torres became a criminal defense lawyer.

 In 1977, Torres was appointed to the New York State Criminal Court.
 Three years later, he was elected to the New York State Supreme Court, where he served as a justice representing the Twelfth Judicial District in New York City.
 The Criminal Branch of the New York State Supreme Court tries felony cases in the five counties of New York City, and Torres presided over a number of high profile murder cases during his tenure.

 The New York Times called Torres “one of the city’s most experienced and sternest judges and a man known for a crackling eloquence both in and out of the courtroom.”
 A famous exchange involved Torres telling a convicted murderer, "Sucker, your parole officer ain't been born yet."

 In the Law & Order: Criminal Intent season 1 episode "Semi-Professional", the character Judge Raoul Sabatelli is said to have been inspired by Justice Torres.

 Torres retired from the bench in 2008 and since then has served on the New York State Athletic Commission.